The Last of The LeBarons

 Show where they went wrong —

-But God’s the ultimate judge of our song.
+But God’s the final judge of one’s song.

-It’s a BIG job I won’t take on.
+It’s a BIG job humans can’t take on.

 In keeping with this theme,